breidys2/RackBlox/README.md

 ## 3. Basic Usage

+Before running anything, please replace placeholder addresses at client_code/main.c:36 and server_code/main.c:35 (marked with TODOs).

+Basic functionality can be achieve with the following commands regardless of topology:

 First initialize the vSSDs.
 The current run.sh sets up hardware isolated vSSDs where the input represents the ID for the vssd when routing packets.
 ```
 ./vssd_code/run.sh 1 &